endiliey/endiliey.github.io/blog/2019-05-16-docusaurus-2-technical-preview.md

 ## To be continued ....

+There are lot of other undocumented features that I am not able to write in this super short post, like [theme, plugin and presets](https://github.com/facebook/Docusaurus/issues/1438).
+There are also some killer features that we haven't implemented in v2 (but already did in v1) like i18n, and versioning.

 Anyway, that's all for now.
+I hope you enjoyed this super short guide.

 Chat with us on [**Discord**](https://discordapp.com/invite/docusaurus) :wink:.

 ## References